Note: I wrote this post in 2012. Please forgive my rough writing. I am actually quite proud of this one.

 Her research paper can be found here.

 Personally I consider all online harrassment and bullying as trolling.
-I call deliberately making someone very upset and angry trolling.
+I call deliberately making someone upset and angry trolling.
 This includes being abusive and Gaslighting.

 To some people “trolling” isn’t defined as the same as “cyber bullying”.
 They may say that cyber bullying and trolling have common elements, but are not the same.
 For instance that cyber bullying more often involves people already known to the victim, whereas trolling is more often from someone unknown to them.